 Smut

 This is not the most appealing thing to me personally, but I know it is for a LOT of other people.
-Not saying smut is bad or I’m not into smut, it’s just not as much as a priority for me as a reader.
+Not saying smut is bad or I’m not into smut, it’s just not as much of a priority for me as a reader.
+Many of my friends after asking me what is reverse harem romance would immediately follow up with is there smut haha.